ThomasSpare/Battleships.spare/readme2.md

 ## PEP8
 Code structure check and errors in code were made using PEP8.
 Most errors due to the battleship logo in the menu and consisted of
-- 'too many blank lines´
+- too many blank lines
-- 'white spaces'
+- white spaces
-- 'space after/before operator'
+- space after/before operator

 These errors didn´t at all make the program malfunction.
 Some errors was the result of not having enough space to write the code with spacesdue to the 80 Col limit for this project.